Video Analytics PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 - ↓ (PoE/Network)

-- ↓ (ONVIF/RTSP)
+↓ (ONVIF/RTSP)

-- ↓ (SDK/API)
+↓ (SDK/API)

-With the widespread adoption of video surveillance, data privacy and cybersecurity have become paramount.
+With the widespread adoption of video surveillance, data privacy and cybersecurity have become crucial.
 Especially in Europe, GDPR (General Data Protection Regulation) imposes strict requirements on the processing of personal data.
 The design of the Video Analytics PCB must also consider these compliance factors.